Today, we’ll be taking a look at Shure’s SRH1840 open-back studio headphones.

 Compared to other studio headphones

-While these headphones are terrific, it’s always worth it to have a few more considerations before pulling out your wallet.
+While these Shure headphones are a terrific choice for music production, it’s always worth it to have a few more considerations before pulling out your wallet.
+Here are a couple of alternative options to compare and contrast.

-Shure SRH1840 vs. Sennheiser HD 600
+Shure SRH1840 vs Sennheiser HD 600

-Shure SRH1840 vs. Sennheiser HD 660S
+Shure SRH1840 vs Sennheiser HD 660 S

 These two headphones are equal in quality, despite their differences in sound.
 The SRH1840 are much warmer, and offer a cleaner bass and more striking high end.
-The HD 660 are contrastingly clinical-sounding.
+The HD 660 S are contrastingly clinical-sounding.

-Shure SRH1840 vs. Beyerdynamic DT 1990
+Shure SRH1840 vs Beyerdynamic DT 1990 Pro

 They’re both good headphones though, so don’t get caught up if your tastes bring you to Beyerdynamic.